JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/FRONTEND-API-ARCHITECTURE.md

 ```

 **Explanation:**
-- On connection failure, the service detects the error and starts mock data generation with mock provenance
+- On connection failure, the client detects the error and updates the UI.
-- Mock data is clearly identified in the provenance chain as simulated data
+- Mock data, if used, would be a client-side fallback for UI continuity, not an authoritative state.
-- Reconnection logic periodically checks backend availability with provenance verification
+- Reconnection logic periodically attempts to connect to the backend.
-- On successful reconnection with verified server provenance, the service resumes real data
+- The server manages data consistency and provenance centrally.

-## Provenance-First Development Principles
+## Server-Authoritative Development Principles

-1. **Complete Data Lifecycle Tracking**: Every piece of data must have a tracked lifecycle from inception to disposal
+1. **Server is the Source of Truth**: All authoritative data and its complete lifecycle are managed by the server.
-2. **Verifiable Source Attribution**: All data must have cryptographically verifiable source information
+2. **Verifiable Source Attribution (Server-Side)**: All data has cryptographically verifiable source information, asserted by the server.
-3. **Immutable Transition Records**: Every data state change must be recorded with attribution and purpose
+3. **Immutable Transition Records (Server-Side)**: Every data state change is recorded on the server with attribution and purpose.
-4. **Cryptographic Verification**: All data transitions must be cryptographically signed and verified
+4. **Cryptographic Verification (Server-Side)**: All data transitions are cryptographically signed and verified by the server.
-5. **Transparent Processing**: All transformations must be recorded with justification and attribution
+5. **Transparent Processing (Server-Side)**: All transformations are recorded on the server with justification and attribution.
-6. **Purpose Binding**: Every data request must have a documented and verifiable purpose
+6. **Purpose Binding (Server-Side)**: Every data request's purpose is documented and verifiable through server logs and provenance.
-7. **Chain of Custody**: Complete visibility into who accessed data and when
+7. **Chain of Custody (Server-Managed)**: Complete visibility into who accessed data and when, tracked by the server.

----

-**Legend:**
-- 🔵 **Data Provenance** - Complete tracking of data from inception through disposal
-- 🔴 **Cryptographic Verification** - Tamper-evident guarantees through digital signatures
-- 🟡 **Local-First Authority** - Device maintains authoritative provenance records
-- 🟢 **Privacy-Preserving Verification** - Zero-knowledge proofs for selective disclosure